vistadataproject/documents/README.md

 ## VISTA Interfacing Evolution
 *The figure summarizes the evolution from __thousands of unique, inconsistent, insecure, unidirectional code-based interfaces__ to that of a __single, standardized, secure, server-side, symmetric (bidirectional) Linked Data model-driven interface__ - the Master VistA Data Model (MVDM).*

+![vdp-transition](https://github.com/vistadataproject/documents/blob/master/images/vdp-transition-20170108.png)

 __In Model-driven VISTA, interfacing is through the Master VistA Data Model (MVDM).__  The MVDM and its symmetric, server-side, security-enhanced Linked Data Model-driven interface is indicated by the blue bidirectional arrow with Linked Data icon.
 For __existing CPRS clients__, security is enhanced and audited by the RPC Locker; then all reads and writes controlled through MVDM.
 For __new  clients and interfaces__, reads and writes are through MVDM.  __Authentication__ for all VISTA clients and interfaces is provided (*separately*) through Enterprise mechanisms.

-![vdp-transition](https://github.com/vistadataproject/documents/blob/master/images/vdp-transition-20170108.png)

-#### The VISTA Interfacing Transition
 The first set of interfaces to migrate are those of the clinical domain.
 This are based on the graphical user interface to VISTA called the Computerized Patient Record System __[CPRS](https://www.va.gov/vdl/application.asp?appid=61)__, which is comprised of over one thousand remote procedure calls (__RPCs__).

 Each of the original CPRS RPCs will be incrementally audited, emulated, isolated, and secured by the __RPC Locker__, with all semantics reflected in the Master VistA Data Model (__MVDM__).
 The RPC Locker audits and prevents any code injection, and directs all database access correctly through the Fileman API (database management system).